CSE237SP2021/project-plantcare/README.md

 Main GUI interactions.

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!) javac to compile all classes and java to run.
-We have implemented a script to run the code in the command line.